John Beilein: Coaching style

 Beilein modeled his offense from the Princeton system, which emphasizes constant motion, back-door cuts, picks on and off the ball, and precise shooting.
 The offense usually starts out with four players outside the three-point arc, and one player at the top of the key (though at times a post player may operate closer to the basket).
 From this formation, Beilein's teams not only try to open up space for players to cut to the basket, but also are known for their high number of three-point attempts.
 On defense, Beilein's West Virginia teams were known for regularly employing the 1–3–1 halfcourt zone defense, which is considered to be an unconventional zone defense – though his Michigan teams have more frequently employed man-to-man and 2-3 zone defenses.

 Personal life

 Beilein is married to Kathleen Beilein (née Griffin) since 1978.
-The Beileins have three sons (Patrick, who played for his father at WVU and was the head basketball coach at Niagara University; Mark, a former football player at Richmond and WVU grad who currently works for Alro Steel; and Andrew, a Michigan grad who currently works for the Business Roundtable in Washington, D.C.) and a daughter (Seana Hendricks).
+The Beileins have three sons (Patrick, who played for his father at WVU and followed in his father's footsteps as the head basketball coach at Le Moyne; Mark, a former football player at Richmond and WVU grad who currently works for Alro Steel; and Andrew, a Michigan grad who currently works for the Business Roundtable in Washington, D.C.).
 Patrick, who was the 2002 Virginia Independent Schools Division I Player of the Year, had intended to play at Richmond with his father, and instead went to West Virginia when his father moved there.
 Patrick was a 2008–2009 season graduate assistant coach at University of Michigan.
-He has since held posts as assistant coach at Dartmouth, Director of Men's Basketball Operations at Bradley University, and head coach of West Virginia Wesleyan College before his current role at Le Moyne.
+He went on to hold posts as assistant coach at Dartmouth, Director of Men's Basketball Operations at Bradley University, and head coach of West Virginia Wesleyan College.